pingcap/docs-dm/en/maintain-dm-using-tiup.md

 ## Run commands on a host in the DM cluster

-To run command on a host in the TiDB cluster, use the `exec` command.
+To run commands on a host in the DM cluster, use the `exec` command.
 The usage of the `exec` command is as follows:

 ```bash
 Usage: